 - a leased jet fuel terminal in Roswell, New Mexico;

-HEP has a long-term strategic relationship with HollyFrontier Corporation.
+HEP has a long-term strategic relationship with HollyFrontier.
 The HEP growth plan is to continue to pursue purchases of logistic assets within the HollyFrontier asset base and to work with HollyFrontier on logistic asset acquisitions in conjunction with refinery acquisition strategies.
 Furthermore, HEP will continue to pursue third-party logistic asset acquisitions which are accretive to HEP unitholders and increase the diversity of HEP revenues.